 Nature is ugly in lots of other ways, too, it’s positively disgusting.
 It’s not just the blood, and gore, and vultures sticking their heads up the rectums of dead wildebeest, either.
 It’s excrement.
 Tons and piles and streams of excrement.

 Ever hear of a “dung display”?
 Probably not, since even those who know what it is aren’t apt to bring it up in polite conversation.
 I caught a video of one by random chance one afternoon, watching the tube.
 I could scarcely believe it.
 When the narrator described the behaviour, I couldn’t believe it.
 When they showed it actually happening, right there on camera, long, and voluminous, and even worse than they’d described it, I still couldn’t believe it, not right away.
 I was sitting there on the couch with an old buddy, no wilting wallflower, who was there because we used to pump iron together three times a week, and he started shrieking like a little girl.
-So did I. If George Lucas had portrayed any of his fictional creatures doing anything like it, it would have both blown his special effects budget and driven horrified, wailing moviegoers out of their seats and out into the streets, never to risk going to see anything called Star Wars ever again.
+So did I. If George Lucas had portrayed any of his fictional creatures doing anything similar, it would have both blown his special effects budget and driven horrified, wailing moviegoers out of their seats and into the streets, never to risk going to see anything called Star Wars ever again.

 It’s something hippos do.
 Sometimes as a dominance display, but sometimes just for kicks, apparently.
 See, they eat a lot of roughage every day.
 They probably eat as much as a brontosaurus did, back in the day.
 Tons.
 Literally.
 And, well, all that grass and assorted greenery doesn’t just stay inside, right?
 It has to go somewhere.
 And it does!
 At about 50 miles per hour, for about a minute at a time!
 And the hippos, making virtue of necessity, have a ball with it, flapping their tails back and forth in the shit stream like it’s an unlucky windshield wiper, and this sprays the poo everywhere!
 All over anything within about a six yard splatter radius!
 Whheeeee!!!